raspberrypilearning/build-crumble-motor-buggy/en/step_3.md

 --- task ---

-A glue gun is ideal for fixing the motors in place but double sided tape also works fine.
+Next, you will fix the motors in place.
+A glue gun is ideal for this, but you could also use double-sided sticky tape.

-Make sure that the motor sticks out enough to put the wheels on without them rubbing, particularly if using a chassis with angled sides such as margarine tub or old takeaway container.
+Place the first motor on the chassis.
+Make sure that the motor sticks out enough to put the wheels on without them rubbing (particularly if you are using a chassis with angled sides, such as a margarine tub).
+If you are not sure how far the motor needs to stick out, you could attach the wheel to the motor first, then fix the motor in place.

 The wires, or terminals, of the motors need to be facing inwards.
-If they face outwards they will get tangled with the wheels.
+If they face outwards, they will get tangled with the wheels.

 ![Fixing the first motor](images/makeBuggy_firstMotor.png)